Dassault Rafale: Development

-Origins
+Background

-In the mid-1970s, both the French Air Force (Armée de l'Air) and Navy (Marine Nationale) had requirements for a new generation of fighters to replace those in or about to enter service.
-Because their requirements were similar, and to reduce cost, both departments issued a common request for proposal.
-In 1975, the French Ministry of Aviation initiated studies for a new aircraft to complement the upcoming and smaller Dassault Mirage 2000, with each aircraft optimised for differing roles.
+In the mid-1970s, the French Air Force (Armée de l'Air) and French Navy (Marine Nationale) had separate requirements for a new generation of fighters to replace those in or about to enter service.
+Because their requirements were similar, and to reduce cost, both services issued a common request for proposal.
+In 1975, the country's Ministry of Aviation initiated studies for a new aircraft to complement the upcoming and smaller Dassault Mirage 2000, with each aircraft optimized for differing roles.

-In 1979, the French company Dassault joined the MBB/BAe "European Collaborative Fighter" project which was renamed the "European Combat Aircraft" (ECA).
-The French company contributed the aerodynamic layout of a prospective twin-engine, single-seat fighter; however, the project collapsed in 1981 due to differing operational requirements of each partner country.
-In 1983, the "Future European Fighter Aircraft" (FEFA) programme was initiated, bringing together Italy, Spain, West Germany, France and the United Kingdom to jointly develop a new fighter, although the latter three had their own aircraft developments.
+The Rafale aircraft development programme was the end product of efforts by various European countries for a common fighter aircraft.
+In 1979, Dassault-Breguet (later Dassault Aviation) joined the MBB/BAe "European Collaborative Fighter" project which was renamed the "European Combat Aircraft" (ECA).
+The company contributed the aerodynamic layout of a prospective twin-engine, single-seat fighter; however, the project collapsed in 1981 due to differing operational requirements of each partner country.
+In 1983, the "Future European Fighter Aircraft" (FEFA) programme was initiated, bringing together France, Italy, Spain, West Germany and the United Kingdom to jointly develop a new fighter, although the latter three had their own aircraft developments.
+French officials envisioned a lightweight, multirole aircraft that—in addition to fulfilling both air force and naval roles—it was believed, would be attractive on the export fighter market.
+This was in contrast to the British requirement for a heavy long-range interceptor.
+France also demanded a lead role, with the commensurate technical and industrial primacy, whereas the other countries were accepting of a more egalitarian programme structure.

-A number of factors led to the eventual split between France and the other four countries.
-Around 1984 France reiterated its requirement for a carrier-capable version and demanded a leading role.
-It also insisted on a swing-role fighter that was lighter than the design favoured by the other four nations.
+There was little common ground between France and the other members of this project, but by 1983, the five countries had agreed on a European Staff Target for a future fighter.
+Nevertheless, differences persisted, and so France withdrew from the multilateral talks in July 1985 to preserve the technological independence of its fighter aircraft industry.
 West Germany, the UK and Italy opted out and established a new European Fighter Aircraft (EFA) programme.
-In Turin on 2 August 1985, West Germany, the UK and Italy agreed to go ahead with the EFA, and confirmed that France, along with Spain, had chosen not to proceed as a member of the project.
-Despite pressure from France, Spain rejoined the Eurofighter project in early September 1985.
+In Turin, on 2 August 1985, West Germany, the UK and Italy agreed to go ahead with the EFA, and confirmed that France, along with Spain, had chosen not to proceed as a member of the project.
+Despite pressure from France, Spain rejoined the EFA project in early September 1985.
 The four-nation project eventually resulted in the Eurofighter Typhoon's development.